JulianR0/CSentryMK2/README.md

 ## Sentry Mk.
 II

-This script adds a new monster: A red colored sentry on which you can attach any weapon of your choice.
+This script adds a new monster: A colored sentry on which you can attach any weapon of your choice.

 To install, download the .as file and copy to **svencoop_addon/scripts/maps**.
 Then add "map_script sentryMK2.as" to the end of your map cfg to enable this.